Old Westbury, New York: Wealth

-According to Bloomberg/Businessweek, as of 2011, Old Westbury is the second "richest" town in the United States, trailing behind only Palm Beach, Florida.
+According to Bloomberg/Businessweek, as of 2011, Old Westbury was the second "richest" town in the United States, trailing behind only Palm Beach, Florida.
 The magazine previously dubbed the town "New York's wealthiest suburb."

-Based on a study done by Bloomberg in 2015, the average household income in the village is greater than $640,000.
+Based on a study done by Bloomberg in 2015, the average household income in the village was greater than $640,000.

 In 2011, Forbes, having done a study of "America's Millionaire Capitals", found that the average net worth of Old Westbury households was $19.6 million and with an average annual income of $1.2 million.
 The controlled study included only households with incomes greater than $200,000, which excluded only residents that are living in college dormitories and the staff of homeowners.

 The village is famous for being the seat of many of New York's (and America's) wealthiest families, including the Phippses, Vanderbilts, Whitneys, Webbs, Du Ponts, Winthrops, Mortimers, Belmonts and Huttons.
 While many of these older families—the founding members of the social elite and those that emerged during the gilded age—still count members as Old Westbury residents, the village has also maintained a substantial set of industrialists, businessmen, collectors, athletes and entertainers.

 The Old Westbury Fund is a hedge fund that is named after the town.

 When Forbes asked billionaire investor Steven Schonfeld what the "wisest investment" he ever made was, his answer was "Old Westbury land".